 We reserve the right in all circumstances to decide whether a cyber incident has occurred and cannot be held liable for any losses resulting from such a diagnosis.
 If we have mis-diagnosed the incident we will of course immediately remedy the situation as far as we are able, through the delivery our Services to respond to the incident once it is confirmed and the IR Fee is paid.

-5.2 Whilst we endeavour to resolve all Incidents, we cannot do so in the following circumstances, and so we will not provide you with a unique reference number in respect of:
+5.2 Whilst we endeavour to resolve all Incidents, we cannot do so in the following circumstances, and so we will not accept as an Incident or provide you with a unique reference number in respect of:

 (b) any legitimate systems misconfiguration;

 (c) third party network, issues or suspensions including public network issues or suspensions;

 5.3 Once we have received the fee due under Condition 5.1, we shall telephone you on the number provided and continue to provide the CyberCare Service.